ehoxha91/rgbd-slam/README.md

 - `cmake ..`
 - `make`

-If it fails, check the CMakeLists.txt and remove the line:
+If it fails with errors related to OpenCV, check the CMakeLists.txt and remove the line:

 - `SET(OpenCV_DIR /installation/OpenCV-/lib/cmake/opencv4)`

+because I use OpenCV 4.1...

 Compiled file is saved on:
 - `/rgbd-slam/bin/`